 The suit of swords deals with communication, logic and thoughts.
 In all suits, the fives show challenges or discomforts posited by the suits.
 In the Five of Swords, we see the way people sometimes cut down others – and themselves – through fighting, hostility and spite.

 The Wild Unknown gives the keyword “self destruction” for this card.
 Although we do sometimes face ugly behavior from outside sources, it is true that many of us dish it out to ourselves.
 This card can ask you to examine your self-talk and your choices.
+Pay attention to the influence of your inner critic.
 If you aren’t treating yourself with respect and honor, that is the place to start.

-In a reading, this card can ask you to balance your own needs with the needs of others.
+This card can ask you to balance your own needs with the needs of others.
+Is there a way that everyone can win in this situation?
 Do not react and lash out in an auto-pilot manner.
-Instead of becoming your own worst enemy, become aware of your self-destructive tendencies and change your approach.
+Instead of becoming your own worst enemy, become aware of destructive tendencies and change your approach.